rki-mf1/clean/README.md

 The most important files you are likely interested in are `results/clean/<sample_name>.fastq.gz`, which are the "cleaned" reads.
 These are the input reads that *do not* map to the host, control, own fasta or rRNA files (or the subset of these that you provided), plus those reads that map to the "keep" sequence if you used the `--keep` option.
 Any files that were removed from your input fasta file are placed in `results/removed/<sample_name>.fastq.gz`.

 For debugging purposes we also provide various intermediate results in the `intermediate/` folder.
+For mapping-based approaches (`minimap2`, `bwa`), you will also find a brief summary of mapped/unmapped reads and their proportions.

 ## Acknowledgements

-Thanks to Matt Huska (@matthuska) for extensive testing of `CLEAN`, bug fixing, and reorganizing the output.
+- Thanks to Matt Huska (@matthuska) for extensive testing of `CLEAN`, bug fixing, and reorganizing the output.
+- Thanks to XXX for valuable feedback and a pull request adding a simple summary table for mapping-based approaches.

 ## Citations

 If you use `CLEAN` in your work, please consider citing our preprint:

 > Targeted decontamination of sequencing data with CLEAN
->
 > Marie Lataretu, Sebastian Krautwurst, Adrian Viehweger, Christian Brandt, Martin Hölzer
->
 > bioRxiv 2023.08.05.552089; doi: https://doi.org/10.1101/2023.08.05.552089

-Additionally, an extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.
+Additionally, an extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file. **Please consider also citing these tools because w/o them there would be no CLEAN!**